pwwang/Bioinformatics-cheatsheet/README.md

 - **[SegSeq](http://portals.broadinstitute.org/cgi-bin/cancer/publications/pub_paper.cgi?mode=view&paper_id=182)**: an algorithm to identify chromosomal breakpoints using massively parallel sequence data.
 - **[CNV-seq](http://tiger.dbs.nus.edu.sg/cnv-seq/)**: a new method to detect copy number variation using high-throughput sequencing.
 - **[BICseq2](http://www.math.pku.edu.cn/teachers/xirb/downloads/software/BICseq2/BICseq2.html)**: BICseq2 is an algorithm developed for the normalization of  high-throughput sequencing (HTS) data and detection of copy number variations (CNV) in the genome.
 BICseq2 can be used for detecting CNVs with or without a control genome.
+- **[MuSE](http://bioinformatics.mdanderson.org/main/MuSE)**: a novel approach to mutation calling based on the F81 Markov substitution model for molecular evolution, which models the evolution of the reference allele to the allelic composition of the matched tumor and normal tissue at each genomic locus. [@Ref](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1029-6)

+#### Variant Filtering
+- **[SnpSift](http://snpeff.sourceforge.net/SnpSift.html)**: SnpSift is a toolbox that allows you to filter and manipulate annotated files.
+- **[Varapp](https://varapp-demo.vital-it.ch/#/login)**: Varapp is an open-source web application to filter variants from large sets of exome data stored in a relational database.

 #### Variant Annotators
 - **[ANNOVAR](http://annovar.openbioinformatics.org/en/latest/)**: is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes (including human genome hg18, hg19, hg38, as well as mouse, worm, fly, yeast and many others).
 - **[SnpEff](http://snpeff.sourceforge.net/)**: Genetic variant annotation and effect prediction toolbox. [@Ref](http://www.tandfonline.com/doi/abs/10.4161/fly.19695)
-- **[SnpSift](http://snpeff.sourceforge.net/SnpSift.html)**: SnpSift is a toolbox that allows you to filter and manipulate annotated files.
 - **[GEMINI](https://gemini.readthedocs.io/en/latest/)**: GEMINI (GEnome MINIng) is a flexible framework for exploring genetic variation in the context of the wealth of genome annotations available for the human genome. [@Ref](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003153)
 - **[Variant Effect Predictor](http://asia.ensembl.org/Homo_sapiens/Tools/VEP?db=core)**: Analyse your own variants and predict the functional consequences of known and unknown variants via our Variant Effect Predictor (VEP) tool. [@Ref](http://bioinformatics.oxfordjournals.org/content/26/16/2069)
 - **[VAT - Variant Annotation Tool](http://vat.gersteinlab.org/index.php)**: A computational framework to functionally annotate variants in personal genomes using a cloud-computing environment. [@Ref](http://bioinformatics.oxfordjournals.org/content/28/17/2267)
 - **[SeattleSeq Variation Annotation](http://snp.gs.washington.edu/SeattleSeqAnnotation147/)**: The SeattleSeq Annotation server provides annotation of SNVs (single-nucleotide variations) and small indels, both known and novel. [@Ref](http://www.nature.com/nature/journal/v461/n7261/full/nature08250.html)
+- **[Jannovar](https://github.com/charite/jannovar)**: A Java Library for Exome Annotation

 #### Haplotype Estimation Tools
 - **[PHASE](http://stephenslab.uchicago.edu/phase/download.html)**: A program for reconstructing haplotypes from population data.
 PHASE was limited by its speed and was not applicable to datasets from genome-wide association studies. [@Ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1275651/)